fabiusBile/Spotify4BigSur/README.md

 Fork of [Spotify4Me by Carabineiro](https://github.com/carabina/Spotify4Me) reworked with WidgetKit to be compatible with macOS 10.11 Notification Center.

-It uses the AppleScript API for Spotify to get the necesseray information and control it.
+It uses the AppleScript API for Spotify to get the necessary information and control it.

 Download [the latest release](https://github.com/fabiusBile/Spotify4BigSur/releases/latest), copy the "SpotifyMain.app" to your Applications folder and start it.
 Then go to the Notification Center and add the widget.